Manifesto Market

 One of my specific concerns was how users interacted with the reservation system.
 ResDiary, the widget that Manifesto Market used for reservations, helpfully offered linked analytics with Google, which allowed me to track the percentage of users that interacted with each step of the process.

-Note: Step 3 was omitted because it is a optional step.
+Note: Step 3 was omitted because it is an optional step.

 Putting faces to the data